V-Sekai/V-Sekai.blender-game-tools/addons/mixer/README.md

 Updates are announced in the [mixer-addon Blender Chat](https://blender.chat/channel/mixer-addon) channel.

+## Support

+The active support repository is on the [Mixer Github repository](https://github.com/ubisoft/mixer) which is part of the [Ubisoft open source](https://github.com/ubisoft) projects group.

 ## Community

 The online documentation lists the [YouTube videos](https://ubisoft-mixer.readthedocs.io/en/latest/community/on_youtube.html) posted by community members.